-Not sure if you saw it, Stackoverflow has released their annual developer survey result.
+Not sure if you saw it, Stackoverflow has released its annual developer survey result.
 This year, over 100,000 developers participated in the Stackoverflow survey and told Stackoverflow how they learn, build their careers, which tools they’re using, and what they want in a job.

 There are some interesting results also some tragic results when I say tragic I mean that development still is a very man dominated area.

 For the last eight years, Stackoverflow has asked the developer community about everything from their favorite technologies to their job preferences.
 This year’s survey marks the largest participant numbers, over 100,000 developers took the survey.

-In current years survey, Stackoverflow covered a few new topics ranging from artificial intelligence to ethics in coding.
+In the current years’ survey, Stackoverflow covered a few new topics ranging from artificial intelligence to ethics in coding.
 Here are a few of the key takeaways from the Stackoverflow survey results:

 - Each month, about 50 million people visit Stack Overflow to learn, share.

 - Almost 60% of respondents identify as back-end developers, and about 20% consider themselves mobile developers.

 - 80% of our respondents say that the code as a hobby.

 - One-fourth of developers have not completed a degree.

 - Life long learners, almost 90% of all developers say they have taught themselves a new language, framework, or tool.